Sauromayne/FairGameInstanceGenerator/README.md

 ### Merchant ID

-- Use `amazon` to buy only from Amazon
+- Use `"amazon"` to buy only from Amazon
-- Use `all` to buy from any merchant on Amazon (Potential scam offers)
+- Use `"all"` to buy from any merchant on Amazon (Potential scam offers)

 ### Condition
 ![Condition List](https://i.postimg.cc/1zRK5rGW/image.png)